jcabot/serious-duplicated-terms/README.txt

 No. If you do index individual tag and category pages (not always recommended) you will need to create the redirections manually.

+= I see too many similar tags/categories in the analysis page =

+Try checking the *Equal names only* in the *Configuration* page to avoid considering as similars tags/categories that are substring of other ones (which could trigger many results if you use very short term names).

 == Screenshots ==